Haminimi/tic-tac-toe/README.md

 One of the project's goals was to organize code using the Module Pattern.
 I encapsulated the entire code in the ticTacToe module, which returns only the startGame function, so the game can be initialized outside the module.
 However, the code could be further organized and modularized inside the main module.
 Additionally, as mentioned, the minimax() function can be further optimized using Alpha Beta pruning.
 Therefore, I may revisit the project in the future and refactor it a bit.
 ## Credits and Resources
-- Icon used for the favicon image is from ['Game icons' created by Freepik - Flaticon](https://www.flaticon.com/free-icons/game).
+- Icon used for the favicon image is from ['Game icons' created by Freepik - Flaticon](https://www.flaticon.com/free-icons/game).  <br>

 **Minimax Algorithm Resources**
 - Previously mentioned [video](https://www.youtube.com/watch?v=P2TcQ3h0ipQ) by [FreeCodeCamp](https://www.freecodecamp.org/learn).